Enalean/tuleap-documentation-en/languages/en/user-guide/rest/api.rst

 POST /projects
 --------------
-Here an example of of public created project:
+Here an example of the pyload to create a public project:

 ::